ramonsierrarey/TFM/README.md

 ## Frontend
 we use **Power BI Desktop** as a frontend tool.
-Power BI desktop version is required be installed to dive into the report ( PBI_Visualization.pbi).
+Power BI desktop version is required to be installed and dive into the report ( PBI_Visualization.pbi).
 But loging account is not needed.